-

 If a gambling start-up was looking for a jurisdiction in which to commence its activities, why would it choose yours?

 The Swedish market is a well-regulated market with a legislator actively working towards, and largely succeeding, in channelling all gambling towards licensed operators.
-The SGA estimates that the net turnover of the Swedish commercial online gambling market amounted to approx. BSEK 17 in 2023, of which 86 per cent was conducted with licensed operators.1
+The SGA estimates that the net turnover of the Swedish commercial online gambling market amounted to approx. BSEK 17.4 in 2024, of which 85 per cent is estimated to have been conducted with licensed operators.1

 Further, due to the proliferation of successful technology and software companies, including in particular gambling companies, there is an active, well-established and internationally attractive entrepreneurial community.
 Start-ups can thus take advantage of an attractive pool of highly educated and skilled professionals as well as a well-developed infrastructure.